N4m3N1ck/CTF-Writeups/Try Hack Me/Light.md

 # Light
+This is a write-up for the "Light" challenge on TryHackMe

 https://tryhackme.com/r/room/lightroom
 ## Step 1: Observing behaviour of the netcat application
 When you connect to the target VM using